According to an article in The Register, Gartner has pointed out that 'proportion of IT budget spent on IT security' is not a good metric.

 - Overall PRAGMATIC score = 53% (a simple arithmetic mean of the individual scores)

 By all means challenge the thinking, adjust the individual scores and even weight the individual criteria if you feel so inclined.
 According to my PRAGMATIC analysis, inaccuracy and low net value are the most significant issues with this metric, along with its potential to mislead naive recipients.
-There are questions about the base values from which the metric is calculated, and about the relationship between the metric and the organization's IT security status, plus still bigger questions about its relevance to information risk and the organization's business objectives.
-The overall score of 53% is near the bottom of the 'acceptable' scoring range (just above the 50% cutoff point), making this metric barely acceptable - hardly worth considering unless there is no better metric (which I am sure there is - 'IT security maturity' for a single example).
+There are questions about the base values from which the metric is calculated, and about the relationship between the metric and the organization's IT security status, plus still bigger questions about its relevance to information risk and to the organization's business objectives.
+The overall score of 53% is near the bottom of the 'acceptable' scoring range (just above the 50% cutoff point), making this metric barely acceptable - hardly worth considering unless there is no better metric (which I am sure there is - 'IT security maturity' is one such shining example).

 Gartner clients can obtain the report (cited as "Identifying the Real Information Security Budget" in The Register but identified as "How to Manage and Defend Your Security Budget" on the Gartner page to which they linked) for free.
 Others must part with $195 for the pleasure of reading the 10-page report if this blog piece and a moment's quiet reflection was insufficient.
 As to whether the $195 represents good value for money, and whether it legitimately qualifies as 'IT security expenditure', I leave to your discretion.
-I'll simply point out that it prompted the journalist to comment on, and then me to scratch beneath the surface of, what turns out to be a lame metric.
+I'll simply point out that it prompted the journalist to comment on, and then me to scratch beneath the surface of, what turns out to be a commonplace but lame metric.